polgarp/polgarp.github.io/_posts/9am26/2022-09-26-Brag-doc-Keeping-track-of-wins.md

 Brag doc, a running list of what has gone well, is a great practice for designers to reflect and keep track of learnings and wins.
 It also helps managers to understand performance and give better feedback.

+{% include figure image_path="/assets/images/2022-09-26-Brag-doc-Keeping-track-of-wins.jpg" alt="Three pencils playing a concert piano in front of an audience in impressionist style" caption="Three pencils playing a concert piano in front of an audience in impressionist style, generated with DALL-E" %}

 # ☕ Keeping track of wins

 I frequently see designers, even senior ones struggle with having good reflective practice.
 That is, keeping track of what they have been doing and especially what they learned in their design work.
 Over time, reflecting on what was learned and understanding why things go well when they go well forms the basis for growth.